tdegeus/GooseFFT/README.md

 *   [`small-strain/micrograph`](./small-strain/micrograph): the same example as the previous one, but in small strain [[2]](http://arxiv.org/abs/1601.05970).

 *   [`small-strain/spherical-inclusions`](./small-strain/spherical-inclusions): an example to simulate the response of a matrix material with spherical inclusions.
-The FFT operations of the simulation can be executed either using the CPU or GPU via CuPy.
+The FFT operations of the simulation can be executed either using the CPU or GPU via CuPy [[3]](https://onlinelibrary.wiley.com/doi/10.1002/pamm.202000180).

 ### GPU support
 *   To enable GPU functionality for [`small-strain/spherical-inclusions`](./small-strain/spherical-inclusions) via the in-script flag `GPU = 1`, you need a CUDA enabled Nvidia GPU + CUDA installed.
 The easiest way for Linux / Ubuntu is to follow these instructions: https://www.tensorflow.org/install/gpu .
 After that, you can install CuPy via `pip install cupy-cuda110` .